harshit005/chatbot-using-deep-learning/README.md

 # chatbot-using-deep-learning
-It's a basic program to create a chatbot using natural language processing concepts like tokenization, bag_of_words, and stemming.
+It's a basic program to create a chatbot using natural language processing concepts like tokenization, bag_of_words, and stemming and then training the model.